DebasmitaBose0/DebAI-chatbot/README.md

-# DebAI — Streamlit chatbot
+# 💬 DebAI — Streamlit chatbot

-A small Streamlit-based chatbot UI that streams responses from an Ollama model.
+Welcome to DebAI — a small, friendly Streamlit chatbot that streams responses from an Ollama model. 🤖✨

-This workspace contains a minimal app: `chatbot.py` which uses the `ollama` Python client to stream model responses and `streamlit` to provide a lightweight web UI.
+This workspace contains a minimal app: `chatbot.py`, which uses the `ollama` Python client to stream model responses and `streamlit` to provide a lightweight web UI.

-## Features
+## 🚀 Features
-- Simple Streamlit chat UI (uses `st.chat_message`).
+- ✅ Simple Streamlit chat UI (uses `st.chat_message`).
-- Streams assistant tokens from `ollama.chat(..., stream=True, ...)`.
+- ⚡ Streaming assistant tokens from `ollama.chat(..., stream=True, ...)` for responsive UX.
-- Basic session state handling for conversation history.
+- 🧠 Conversation session state stored in `st.session_state` for history and continuity.

-## Requirements
+## 🛠️ Requirements
 - Python 3.10+ (recommended)
 - `streamlit` and `ollama` Python packages

-Install the packages in your active environment (recommended: create a venv):
+Install into a virtual environment (recommended):

 ```powershell
 python -m venv .venv